 1.1.
 Make navigation labels simple and descriptive

-Use clear labels like “Pricing,” “Services,” or “Resources” so visitors instantly know where to go, and avoid clever names that create friction.
+Use clear labels like Pricing, Services, or Resources so visitors instantly know where to go, and avoid clever or branded names that create confusion.
+If someone has to pause to decode your navigation, you've already lost momentum.

 1.2.
 Ensure a consistent brand voice and tone